tychonievich/cs3330-s2022/markdown/s2022mt2key.md

           ret                F D E M W
 4.
     a. option A
-    b. options A and B
+    b. options A and B; accept both with and without C (two ways of reading the question) 5.
-5.
     a. options A and D
     b.
 18, 18, 1, 2